pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 Some more statistics
 --------------------

-Just out of curiosity I added some counters to our program and got statistics for hash table use:
+Just out of curiosity I've added some counters to our program and got statistics for hash table use:

 <table class="numeric">
 <tr><th>Operation</th><th><code>field</code></th><th><code>counts</code></th></tr>